Best Kerosene Heater Reviews – Comparison Of Top Ones

 Sure I can, and I will.

 Let’s start with price.
-Depending on the brand, it can be anywhere between a $100 and upward of $150.
-With as little as $150, you can get an excellent kerosene heater with a tank capacity (1.9 gallons) that will give you 12 hours of heating. $150 is a pretty affordable price for 12 hours of heat every time you fill the tank with kerosene.
+Depending on the brand, it can be a very affordable price.
+You can get an excellent kerosene heater with a tank capacity (1.9 gallons) that will give you 12 hours of heating at a pretty affordable price for 12 hours of heat every time you fill the tank with kerosene.

 But what you want to know is how much it will cost you to sustain this over time.
 It depends on the cost of kerosene and how often you use the kerosene heater.
 That said, I will attempt to give you a likely cost estimate of how many dollars you will be shelling out to get that warm ambiance in your home even when it snows heavily outside.